fastrgv/RufasSwap/README.md

 # RufaSwap

 **ver 2.4.3 -- 5mar19**

 * Fixed error reading session-save-file;
 * Added high contrast text for help screen;

 **ver 2.4.2 -- 6jan19**

 * Now deliver 7z archives;
 * Added closeWindow event handler;

-**ver 2.4.1 -- 4dec18**

-* Updated to SDL2 v2.0.8 (all 3 platforms);

-**ver 2.4.0 -- 29nov18**

-* Now using sdl v207 uniformly on all platforms;
-* Now using sfml v250 uniformly;

-**ver 2.3.9 -- 05jul18**

-* Put Windows DLLs, EXEs into ./binw32/
-* Now properly handle DOS-formatted resume file.
-* Improved portability of linux build.

-**ver 2.3.8 -- 1apr18**

-* Now using intrinsic/robust Exists();
-* Improved & uninverted font;
-* Added GPR build scripts;
-* Simplified OSX build;

-**ver 2.3.7 -- 5nov17**
-* Updated linux scripts to use a) SFML v2.4.2;  b) AdaCore 2017;
-* Note that AdaCore 2017 works on OS-X with no changes.
-* Added startup messages listing OGL profile & version;
-* added prebuilt executables for msWindows;
-* added working build scripts for msWindows;

-**7apr17, v2.3.6**

-* Better error checking in shader package;
-* Removed OpenGL-deprecated functions that could cause aborts;
-* Revised directory structure, simplified codes;

-### See full revision history at end of file
+See full revision history at end of file

 ----------------------------------
 ## Rufaswap
 Rufaswap is a simple permuted picture puzzle app where the challenge is to restore the picture elements to their proper place.
 Two elements are selected with cursor clicks to initiate a swap.
 User controls the level of difficulty by choosing the number of slices.

-It uses a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader for Ada by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).
+It uses a thin SDL2 binding, a thin OpenGL binding from "Lumen", a PNG reader for Ada by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).

-Works on windows(mswin32),Macs running OS-X and PCs running GNU/Linux.
+Works on windows(mswin32), Macs running OS-X and PCs running GNU/Linux.

 Simply unzip and run.
 If the binary executables do not run on your system then follow the build instructions below.